-Florence was originally founded by the Etruscans between the 7th and 6th centuries BC.
+Florence was originally founded by the Etruscans between the 6th and 7th centuries BC.
 This civilization came from Asia Minor and then settled in the Tuscany area.
-Since Florence was located at the base of the Apennine Mountains, the Etruscans preferred to build their town on a slope a few kilometres away for better protection.
-The town was founded where today’s city Fiesole is located.
+Since Florence was located at the base of the Apennine Mountains, the Etruscans preferred to build their town on a slope a few kilometres away for better protection, founded where modern day Fiesole is located.
 During this period, Florence depended completely on Fiesole.

 The objects and archaeological remains found in this area are evidence of the Etruscan’s presence in the Florentine region.
 To see these startling findings, we recommend going to the National Archaeological Museum of Florence.

 In 395 BC the Etruscan civilization was suppressed by Rome.
 In the following years, the Romans founded Florentia, a town established on the ashes of the Etruscan village.

 During the Middle Ages, Florence became more influential than its neighbouring Fiesole, known as Faesulae when it was conquered by the Romans as a result of its agricultural potential and its great location on the Via Cassia.
 In the sixth century, the Lombards ruled Florence.

 In 774 the town was conquered by Charlemagne and was made part of the March of Tuscany.
 In 1115, with Matilda of Tuscany’s death and the subsequent disputes over the kingdom, Florence rebelled and defeated the imperial vicar reconquering the castles and nearby villages to ensure the safety of their trade.